awsdocs/aws-data-exchange-user-guide/doc_source/product-description-templates.md

 ---
 ## Pricing Information
-If you would like to tell your subscribers that you would like them to inquire for custom pricing (ie you price based on other variables), you can explain here.
+If you would like to tell your subscribers that you would like them to inquire for custom pricing (i.e., you price based on other variables), you can explain here.

 ---
 ## Regulatory and Compliance Information